Medicaid Eligibility Calculator | Check If You Qualify

 • Medically Needy Pathway: Available in some states, allowing you to “spend down” excess income on medical expenses to meet eligibility.

-• Miller Trusts/Qualified Income Trusts: Redirect excess income to meet limits, often used for Nursing Home or HCBS Waivers.
+• Miller Trusts / Qualified Income Trusts: Redirect excess income to meet limits, commonly used for Nursing Home or HCBS Waiver programs.

-• Certified Medicaid Planners: Professionals can help navigate complex financial strategies to achieve eligibility.
+• Certified Medicaid Planners: Professionals who can help navigate complex financial strategies to achieve eligibility.

 2025 FPL Guidelines (Annual Income, Effective January 15, 2025)